 b.
 Safety: Because the device will be inserted into the urethra and remain indwelling for some time, it must be made of materials that will not cause a reaction or infection in the patient.
 Foley catheters are typically made of Latex or silicone.
-According to a urologist, if the device malfunctions and the bladder reaches over-pressures, urine will leak around the catheter before causing damage.
+Also, to prevent overpressure and rupture of the bladder, the mechanism used to control flow must have an overpressure safety function where it will release before bladder pressure reaches dangerous levels.

-c.
+- c.
 Accuracy and Reliability: The device will be used to monitor the status of the bladder.
-This information will be used to assist the patient and caregivers in flow control.

-d.
-Life in Service: The device must be able to remain indwelling for up to 30 days before replacement, at which point the Foley catheter and pressure transducer will be discarded.
-The control circuit, battery pack, and pinch valve should remain viable indefinitely.

-e.
-Shelf Life: The device will be sterilized prior to use and should have a shelf life of 5 years, as this is standard for urinary catheters.
+This information will be used to assist the patient and caregivers in flow control. - d.
+Life in Service: The device must be able to remain indwelling for up to 30 days before replacement, at which point it will be discarded. - e.
+Shelf Life: The device will be sterilized prior to use and should have a shelf life of 5 years, as this is standard for urinary catheters. - f.

-f.
 Operating Environment: During use, the device will be inserted through the urethra and into the bladder.
-It will be in prolonged contact with urine, with typical pH values varying between 4.5 and 8.0.
+It will be in prolonged contact with urine, with typical pH values varying between 4.5 and 8.0. - g.

-g.
 Ergonomics: The device must be accessible for patients with disabilities.
-The flow control mechanism must be easy to use and the bladder status indication must be simple and clear.

-h.
-Size and Weight: Traditional Foley catheters range in size from 8 French to 24 French.
-The device should not be obtrusive or interfere with the patient's daily activities.
-The control circuit is 5 inches by 2.5 inches by 1.25 inches and is belt-mounted.
+The flow control mechanism must be easy to use and the bladder status indication must be simple and clear. - h.
+Size and Weight: Traditional Foley catheters range in size from 8 French (1 French = 0.33 mm) to 24 French.
+The device should not be obtrusive or interfere with the patient's daily activities. - i.

-i.
 Materials: Materials used must not cause any reaction or infection in the patient.
 Also, the device must be able to remain indwelling for 30 days with no material degradation.
-Foley catheters are traditionally made of Latex or silicone j.
+Foley catheters are traditionally made of Latex or silicone. - j.
 Aesthetics, Appearance, and Finish: The device should have a smooth and lubricious finish for easy insertion.
 The control mechanism should be small and the user interface should be simple and easy to operate.